AS4SR/website/README.md

 ### To update what's on the AS4SR webserver
 1. Log in to the webserver
-1. Copy the `pulldown_instructions.sh` file to `/home/spacerobotics` if it isn't already there, via:
+1. Copy the newest version of the `pulldown_instructions.sh` file to `/home/spacerobotics` properly, via:
-`cd /home/spacerobotics && wget https://github.com/AS4SR/website/raw/master/pulldown_instructions.sh`
+`cd /home/spacerobotics && rm pulldown_instructions.sh`
+`wget https://github.com/AS4SR/website/raw/master/pulldown_instructions.sh && chmod +x pulldown_instructions.sh`
 1. Run at the prompt:
 `cd /home/spacerobotics && ./pulldown_instructions.sh`
 1. If you see no errors, everything should have copied just fine!